Gaukler/gaukler.github.io/docs/about.markdown

 Hello there!
 My name is Alexander Gauggel.
 I'm currently working as a graphics programmer at Crytek.
 My main focus is on real-time rendering techniques and making things run fast on the GPU.

+All opinions expressed are my own and do not reflect my employer.